Stanley Sherwood Sheldon - News Break

 Stanley Sherwood Sheldon

-HAWESVILLE — Stanley Sherwood Sheldon, 83, of Hawesville, passed away Tuesday, June 22, 2021, at Owensboro Health Regional Hospital.
-He was born Sept.
-18, 1937, in Daviess County to the late Marvin and Lillian Higdon Sheldon.
+Stanley Sherwood Sheldon, 83, of Hawesville, passed away on Tuesday, June 22, 2021, at Owensboro Health Regional Hospital.
+He was born September 18, 1937 in Daviess County to the late Marvin and Lillian Higdon Sheldon.
 Sherwood had farmed most of his life and attended Maceo Baptist Church.
-He enjoyed deer hunting, fishing and raising a garden.
+He enjoyed deer hunting, fishing, and raising a garden.
 Sherwood loved taking care of his cattle and hosting a deer camp every year.
-He especially loved spending time with his grandchildren and great-grandchildren.www.messenger-inquirer.com
+He especially loved spending time with his grandchildren and great grandchildren.
+Sherwood was also preceded in death by his son, Stanley Ray Sheldon in November of 2019.www.owensborotimes.com